BrightspaceUI/core/components/filter/README.md

 e.detail.searchCompleteCallback({ displayAllKeys: true });
 ```

-Paging works by setting the property `has-more` on a dimension set, which will display a `d2l-pager-load-more` button at the end of the values.
+As with Search, paging is often unnecessary since filter lists are generally short.
+For long lists of filter values, load-more paging can be enabled by setting `has-more` on a dimension set, which will display a `d2l-pager-load-more` button at the end of the values.
 Note however that paging requires the search type to be set to `manual`.
 Clicking the button replaces its text with a loading spinner and dispatches a `d2l-filter-dimension-load-more` event whose detail, like the search event, contains the dimension key (`key`), active search value (`value`) and a callback (`loadMoreCompleteCallback`) that works just like `searchCompleteCallback` described above.
 The pager will also be in a loading state until the callback is called.
 ```js
 e.detail.loadMoreCompleteCallback({ keysToDisplay: keysToDisplay });
 e.detail.loadMoreCompleteCallback({ displayAllKeys: true });